Beautiful Distractions No. 20

 Have a routine and give yourself a mental structure.
 Sage advice from a high school classmate who did a stint in jail.
 It’s what got him through doing time.
 I read his words last Sunday while I sitting in bed, eating pop tarts, crying, and watching Tiger King.
 He said, “Take it from yours truly.
 Get out of your head and wake up at the same time.
 Take a shower.
 Check email.
 Start your workday.
 Eat lunch.
 Workout.
 Finish work.
 Eat dinner with your family.
 Clean up the house.
 Rest and repeat.”
 This advice helped me be the most productive I’ve been since quarantine began.

-First and foremost, Studio McGee will debut their new Target line TOMORROW eeeeek!
-You can check out all my favorites in this post.
+First and foremost, the Studio McGee for Target collection debuts TOMORROW eeeeek!
+You can check out all my favorites.
 This new home decor line is affordable, cozy, and guaranteed to sell out in a jiffy.
 I’m contemplating setting an alarm at midnight to sit by my computer and refresh the page.

 Lemonade Pursuits sent over a couple of stress-relieving puzzles.
 I started with Joyspotting and it’s been a fun way to walk away from my computer and take a quick 15-minute break.
 And the designs are made by female artists around the world.

 I’ve really taken that workout daily advice to heart.
 After clearing out the storage room in my work from home office, I laid down a yoga mat and moved my Peloton bike into its new home.
 Suddenly I had a makeshift gym, and thus began my search for free online classes.
 Here are a couple of favs:

 PowerCore Yoga is offering a special weekly collection of online classes…and get this, the classes are on-demand and free!